Shani in 3rd-from-Chandra

 Better if Shani occupies a rashi of Shani, Shukra, or Budha.
 Better with any type of support from Shukra

-Mistakes will tend to be made repeatedly and a long-term burden carried, in the areas of
+Mistakes may tend to follow an iterative pattern, and a long-term burden carried, in the areas of

 Shani in bhava-3 tends toward moderate progress in the task of learning from one's mistakes in matters of small-group interaction.
 Pace of self-correction depends on whether Shani occupies a hospitable rashi.